Code-Institute-Submissions/SerenAppy-Web-App/README.md

 ### Content

-All content on the web page was written by me with the exception of the text on the About Us page which I adapted from [dellerandsons](http://www.dellerandsons.co.uk) and [charleshoare](http://www.charleshoare.co.uk).
+All content in this web app was written by me.

 ### Media

-**All Images**
+**All Images & Audio**
-   * All of the images shown on the site were found on Google Images.
+   * All of the images used in the web app are free and do not require permission to use.
-   * No authorisation has been granted to use these images as this site is for educational purposes only.
-   * If this site were to be used by the company, Mr Digbee, then the images would be replaced along with the correct authorisation before the release.
+   * All of the audio and sounds used in the web app are free and do not require permission to use.